Understanding Blood Pressure Readings

 Note: Only a doctor or other medical professional can confirm a high blood pressure diagnosis.
 They also can check if your blood pressure is too low.

-View or print this chart
+View or print the Blood Pressure Categories chart

 Controlling blood pressure